jessicamcinchak/hallo-sandbox/README.md

 # hallo-sandbox

-Prototyping a live content editing interface using Hallo.js.
+Renders a list of editable html elements as React components using Hallo's live content editor.

 # Dev